Worried about funeral costs? Trying to find a way to arrange a simple cremation at an affordable cost?

 A cremation funeral – where the funeral service is held with the deceased present, and a cremation is conducted after the service.

-A direct cremation – this is where the deceased is cremated with no services, and the remains are given back to the family.
-There are some variances around these 3 main options, such as a private viewing before the cremation, an observed cremation, or a graveside interment of a cremation urn.
+Or there is a direct cremation – this is where the deceased is cremated with no services, and the remains are given back to the family.
+There are some variances around these 3 main options, such as a private viewing before cremation, an observed cremation, or a graveside interment of a cremation urn.

-How much does a cremation cost in West Palm Beach?
+How much does a cremation cost in Ventura?

-For your best price on a direct cremation, contact your DFS Memorials provider in West Palm Beach at (561) 486-2466, who offers a complete direct cremation package for just $995.
+For your best price on a direct cremation, contact your DFS Memorials provider in Ventura at (805) 265-9651, who offers a complete direct cremation package for just $925.

 How do I choose a cremation services provider?